Reindeer Gas Field, Australia

 "Reindeer Gas Field is located in the permit area WA-209-P of the Carnarvon Basin."

-It was resumed a month later after Santos and Apache signed the gas sales and purchase agreement with Citic Pacific.
+It was resumed a month after the gas sales and purchase agreement was signed with Citic Pacific.

-Construction commenced in September 2009 after receiving all the necessary government approvals.
+Construction commenced in September 2009 after receiving all necessary government approvals.

 Infrastructure of the offshore site

-The unmanned well head platform is built on a 1,200m² footprint.
+The unmanned wellhead platform is built on a 1,200m² footprint.
 It weighs 1,700t and is 125ft tall.
-It is installed 65m deep under the water.
+It is installed at a water depth of 65m.

-The substructure is a four legged jacket with one skirt file each.
-It has a four level topside processing module and a helideck integrated to the main deck.
+Its substructure is a four legged jacket with one skirt file each.
+It has a four level topside processing module and helideck integrated to the main deck.

 The well head platform was installed in two phases.
-The jacket substructure with piles was installed first.
-The topside deck was installed on top of the jacket substructure later.
-The entire installation was completed in March 2011.
+Its jacket substructure with piles was installed first.
+The topside deck was installed on top of the jacket substructure later and the entire installation was completed in March 2011.

 Pipeline running from the Australian gas field